tox-dev/tox/doc/plugins.rst

     tox-run-command (0.4)                - tox plugin to run arbitrary commands in a virtualenv tox-pip-extensions (1.2.1)           - Augment tox with different installation methods via progressive enhancement.
-    tox-run-before (0.1)                 - Tox plugin to run shell commands before the test environments are created.
+    tox-run-before (0.1)                 - tox plugin to run shell commands before the test environments are created.
     tox-docker (1.0.0)                   - Launch a docker instance around test runs tox-bitbucket-status (1.0)           - Update bitbucket status for each env